 Burning your own property can be considered unlawful and result in penalty if it’s with the intent to deceive or harm an insurer.
 This is considered a Class IV felony and therefore could result in up to two years imprisonment, post release supervision, and/or a $10,000 fine.

 Berry Law can assist you in your defense against arson charges.
 In certain instances, they can possibly reduce sentences or fines.
-An experienced attorney can help you navigate an arson charge and help you avoid the maximum penalty.
+An experienced Lincoln arson lawyer can help you navigate a charge and help you avoid the maximum penalty.
 If you or a loved one are facing arson charges, please call to speak with a member of Berry Law’s criminal defense team today.